pcoh/SDCND_VehicleDetection/writeup_template.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 I restricted myself to 1 scale (1.5) but used hog-features based on all YCrCb channels as well as spatially binned color and histograms of color.
 This yielded raw results as shown below.
 It can be seen that there are still several situations with false positives.
-These were eliminated with strategies based on information gained from the sequencial processing of frames (see below)
+These were eliminated with strategies based on information gained from the sequencial processing of frames (see below).

 ![alt text][image1]
 ![alt text][image2]
 ![alt text][image3]